On free $Z_p$-torus actions in dimension two and three: Introduction

-\textbf{Question:} If there exists a free $(\Z_p)^r$-action ($r\geq 1$) on a closed connected manifold $M$ where $\mathrm{hrk}(M;\F_p) = 2^r$, then does $H_*(M;\F_p)$ necessarily agree with $H_*(S^{n_1}\times \cdots \times S^{n_k};\F_p)$ for some integer $n_1,\cdots, n_k$?\nn
+\textbf{Question:} If there exists a free $(\Z_p)^r$-action ($r\geq 1$) on a closed connected manifold $M$ where $\mathrm{hrk}(M;\F_p) = 2^r$, then does $H_*(M;\F_p)$ necessarily agree with $H_*(S^{n_1}\times \cdots \times S^{n_r};\F_p)$ for some integer $n_1,\cdots, n_r$?\n

-Note that the dimension of $S^{n_1}\times \cdots \times S^{n_k}$ may be less than the dimension of $M$ when $p\neq 2$.
-So far, all the examples known to the author (including higher dimensional ones) give positive answer to this question.
-Moreover, we can strengthen the question by replacing the ``closed connected manifold'' by ``path-connected finite CW-complex'' and ask whether the same conclusion holds.\nn
+All the examples known to the author so far give positive answer to the above question.
+Moreover, we can strengthen the question by replacing the ``closed connected manifold'' by ``path-connected finite CW-complex'' and ask whether the same conclusion holds.\n

-The key piece of machinery used in the proof of all the above results is the following theorem. \nn

-\textbf{Theorem~\ref{thm:Homology-Estimate-H}.} Suppose a group $G$ admits finite presentation of deficiency $d$, i.e. the deficiency of $G$ is at least $d$.
-Then for any prime $p$ and any finite index normal subgroup $N$ of $G$ with $G\slash N\cong H$,